omgnetwork/omgnetwork.github.io/docs/deposits.md

 The `Vault` in question will then emit a deposit creation event to the Plasma Chain, which generates a single UTXO corresponding the deposited amount.

-After a defined finality period, this UTXO is ready for transacting on the network.
+After a defined finality period, the UTXO is ready for transacting on the network.

-Note that in the case of an ERC-20 token deposit, the `approveToken()` method must have been called beforehand.
+> Note that in the case of an ERC-20 token deposit, the ERC-20 `Vault` must be pre-authorized to effect a transfer from the sender.
+To do this, call the `approveToken()` method with the corresponding token address and authorized amount.

 > For detailed function specifications, please refer to the [API documentation](https://developer.omisego.co/omg-js/#deposit).